spacetelescope/jwst_backgrounds/README.md

 INSTALLATION:
 0) jwst_backgrounds has been tested on regular Anaconda, and AstroConda 0.0.1
+1) Install healpy with pip install --user healpy
-1) Download jwst_backgrounds
+2) Download jwst_backgrounds
-2) Install it with "python setup.py install --user" Note) healpy (version >= 1.10) is required.
-The setup should install it automatically, but if not, you can try
+3) Install jwst_bacgrounds with "python setup.py install --user"
+Note) healpy (version >= 1.10) is required.
+The setup should install it automatically, but a bug in the healpy setup currently prevents this from working.
-    pip install --user healpy

 RUNNING THE CODE:
 >python			# Start python.